jorgebastida/glue/docs/options.rst

 -u --url
 ---------
-By default ``glue`` adds to the PNG file the relative url between the CSS and the PNG file.
-If for any reason you need to change this behaviour, you can use ``url=<your-static-url-to-the-png-file>`` and ``glue`` will replace its default one with your url.
+By default ``glue`` adds to the PNG file name the relative url between the CSS and the PNG file.
+If for any reason you need to change this behaviour, you can use ``url=<your-static-url-to-the-png-file>`` and ``glue`` will replace its suggested one with your url.

 .. code-block:: bash